-integration with and support of project research
+Integration with and support of research

 Information management is an integral component of CAP research, and CAP IM is dedicated to support all phases of the data life cycle (outlined by DataONE): Plan, Collect, Assure, Describe, Preserve, Discover, Integrate, and Analyze.
-IM resources are available to CAP investigators through all stages of the research process from planning through dissemination, and the Information Manager works closely with project administrators and investigators to maximize the success and efficacy of urban ecological research through sound data management.
+IM resources are available to CAP investigators through all stages of the research process from planning through dissemination, and the Information Manager works closely with CAP leadership and investigators to maximize the success and efficacy of urban ecological research through sound data management.

-Planning: The Information Manager is a member of the CAP Management Team (see Program Management Plan) and contributes to overall planning and management of CAP administration and research.
+Planning: The Information Manager is a member of the CAP Management Team (see the Project Management Plan) and contributes to overall planning and management of CAP administration and research.
 The Information Manager works closely with CAP staff, investigators, and students to guide data management design and implementation.
-Research efforts require careful planning, and investigators work with the Information Manager before starting new projects to design effective data management approaches, especially for new long-term observational efforts or experiments.
-This forethought to data management, and the close collaboration among the Information Manager, other CAP managers, and researchers ensures the quality of research data, minimizes the back-end effort required to make the resulting data available for public consumption, and helps to smooth transitions when unexpected changes in methodology or project parameters are implemented.
+Research efforts require careful planning, and investigators work with the Information Manager before starting new projects to design effective data management approaches, especially for new long-term experiments and observational efforts.
+This forethought to data management, and the close collaboration among the Information Manager, other CAP managers, and researchers ensures the quality of research data, minimizes the back-end effort required to make the resulting data available for public consumption, and helps to smooth transitions when unexpected changes in methodology or protocols are implemented.
 The Information Manager may also work directly with investigators on the analysis and interpretation of project data, and contribute to scientific publications (examples include Hale et al. 2014; 2015; Volo et al. 2014; Banville et al. 2017; McPhillips et al. 2019).
 For leveraged projects involving additional funding, the Information Manager may work with investigators to provide guidance on the development of data management plans.
 At the close of projects, the Information Manager works with investigators to help format data and develop metadata for publication in an appropriate data repository.

-Support for data collection and quality assurance: CAP employs a suite of tools and workflows to facilitate data collection, processing, transfer, and storage of data generated by CAP’s long-term monitoring and experiment (core) programs.
+Support for data collection and quality assurance: CAP employs a suite of tools and workflows to facilitate data collection, processing, transfer, and storage of data generated by CAP’s long-term observational and experimental (core) programs.
 Most field data are collected with pre-formatted field sheets or tablets.
-Data collected with tablets are uploaded to CAP databases with scripted (R) workflows.
-Observational data (e.g., bird surveys) recorded on field data-sheets are double-entered into the CAP databases via web-based data-entry applications developed with R (Shiny).
+Data collected with tablets are uploaded to CAP databases with scripted (R code) workflows.
+Observational data (e.g., bird surveys) recorded on field data sheets are double-entered into the CAP databases via web-based data entry applications developed with R (Shiny).
 These tools are tuned to optimize workflow efficiency and quality control at the time of entry.
 Data generated from our analytical laboratory (Goldwater Environmental Lab) undergo rigorous quality control at the time of analysis.
 These data and data from sensor platforms (e.g., micrometeorological stations) are uploaded to databases using web-entry tools (Shiny) or processed with scripted (R) workflows for efficient transfer of data to CAP databases while applying additional quality-control measures.
 Many analytical workflows employ barcodes on samples, which greatly increases processing efficiency and minimizes data recording and transfer errors.
-All source materials (e.g., field data sheets (scanned), sensor downloads) are archived in Dropbox for redundancy.
+All source materials (e.g., scanned field data sheets, sensor downloads) are archived in Dropbox for redundancy and future accessibility.
 All scripted tools and workflows are documented in GitHub or GitLab.